machamp-nlp/machamp/docs/task_params.md

 The default `loss_weight` is defined in `configs/params.json`, and is `1.0`, meaning that in the example above the `dependency` task has twice as much importance as `upos` for the loss.

+For information on metrics we refer to the [metrics readme](metrics.md)